philipphennig/probabilistic-numerics.org/_posts/2015-01-15-Stochastics.md

 complementary to the two former settings described above.
+With a probabilistic numerical method, we do not necessarily want to reduce a given problem to a less costly variant, but are interested in as good a solution to the actual problem at hand (however, it is interesting that recent results suggest that choosing projections in a non-random, "most informative" way can be done at reasonable cost and may improve performance
+{% cite GarnettOH2013 --file related %}).
+And
-With a probabilistic numerical method, we do not necessarily want to reduce a given problem to a less costly variant, but are interested in as good a solution to the actual problem at hand.
-And while we may well wonder about the sensitivity of the found solution to perturbations of the task, our chief interest is in the error created by the approximate computation itself, and the sensitivity of our computation's result to further steps.
+while we may well wonder about the sensitivity of the found solution to perturbations of the task, our chief interest is in the error created by the approximate computation itself, and the sensitivity of our computation's result to further steps.

 The story is much more intricate---and exciting---with regards to MC methods.
 Recently, I have found myself repeatedly in discussions with colleagues about the helpfulness of random numbers for computations, in connection with our recent NIPS paper on fast Bayesian quadrature
 {% cite gunter14-fast-bayesian-quadrature --file quadrature %}.
-There is a famous paper by Tony O'Hagan {% cite o1987monte --file Sampling%} pointing out that randomness leads to serious inefficiencies when performing a deterministic computation.
-It is well-known that, on low-dimensional problems, classic quadrature rules can converge *much* faster than MC estimators (depending on the rule used, and the  smoothness of the integrand, $$\mathcal{O}(N^{-p})$$ for $$p\in\mathbb{N}$$).
+There is a famous polemic by Tony O'Hagan {% cite o1987monte --file Sampling%} pointing out that randomness leads to serious inefficiencies when performing a deterministic computation.
+It is well-known that, on low-dimensional problems, classic quadrature rules can converge *much* faster than MC estimators: Depending on the rule used, and the smoothness of the integrand, $$\mathcal{O}(N^{-p})$$ for
+$$p\in\mathbb{N}$$ is not unusual.
 Classic quadrature rules are identified with maximum a posteriori estimators under various Gaussian process priors over the integrand
 {% cite minka2000deriving --file quadrature %}.
 Extending on this insight, our recent NIPS paper presents a general purpose quadrature method for strictly positive integrands (such as the probability distribution $$p$$) which empirically outperforms (in wall-clock time) established MCMC methods.
-This is an exciting area of new research that is only just beginning to take shape.
+Given the ubiquity of MC methods, this kind of result is very exciting, and once again suggests an area of research that is only just beginning to take shape.

 ### References ###